Chart Industries, Inc. (acquired by Baker Hughes) research snapshot

 Industry trend

-LNG, industrial gases, data-center cooling, hydrogen, carbon capture, nuclear, water treatment, and other process applications provide long-term demand opportunities.
-The trend is real but uneven.
-Project timing, customer capital spending, policy support, energy prices, tariffs, and technology adoption determine how much of the opportunity becomes revenue.
-Li Lu's question is whether Chart becomes a durable infrastructure supplier of this transition or a cyclical collection of project markets.
+LNG, industrial gases, data-center cooling, hydrogen, carbon capture, nuclear, water treatment, and other process applications offered long-term demand.
+The trend is real but uneven, and project timing, customer capital spending, energy prices, tariffs, and technology adoption decide how much becomes revenue.
+Li Lu's question is whether the combined BKR platform makes Chart a durable infrastructure supplier of this transition.

 Valuation and margin of safety